nicktodd/nodejs-course/lab-instructions/rest_database_lab.md

 ### Prerequisites

-Before starting the exercise, ensure that you have the following:

-- REST Client extension installed in VS Code.
+Before starting the exercise, ensure that you have the **REST Client** extension installed in VS Code.

+1. Click on the Extensions icon in the left bar of VSCode.

+2. In the search box, type `REST Client`.
+You will see the result called **Rest Client** from Huachao Mao.

+3. Select the extension, and verify that it is installed.
+If it is, then you can leave this section and proceed to Step 1.
+If not, click **Install**.
+Once the install is complete, you can proceed.

 ### Step 1: Create a New Folder